rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 After you've fixed any issues that have arisen, it's time to put the build through real-world scenario testing.
 This may need numerous iterations.
 As the team completes the product, it is delivered to a testing environment for user acceptance (typically automatically).
 This enables the team to discover any faults or difficulties that may emerge in a real-world scenario.
 As flaws are discovered, the build is returned to stage two for further development.

 3. Testing for user approval
-User acceptance testing, often known as UAT, occurs when the product's intended users are given the opportunity to use it and provide comments.
+User acceptance testing, often known as UAT, occurs when the product's intended users are allowed to use it and provide comments.
 This is frequently done as a free beta trial online or with a broader number of corporate workers.

 4. Create a press release
 This stage involves putting the finishing touches on the product while keeping everything learnt during UAT in mind.
 A final quality check by the QA team is also part of the release preparation process.